 From that point on, driving for dad was mostly restricted to the ranch where we cut wood.
 Each morning after we arrived at the ranch, dad would stop the truck and get out to open the gate to the back hills while I slid over to the coveted driver’s position to drive through the opening and stop while dad closed the gate and climbed into the passenger seat.

 That ranch proved to be some of the most fun driving around.
-The dirt roads did some of the coolest things like: dipping down into dry creek beds and curling around hill sides like an exaggerated 3 dimensional, want-to-be roller coaster.
-Stop signs were non-existent and if you needed to go off-road because you were dragging a chain and 100 foot long log, well – you were already off-road, so you just avoided deep creek edges, standing trees and other non-moving hazards.
-It was a 12 year old driver’s paradise.
+The dirt roads did some of the coolest things like dipping down into dry creek beds and curling around hill sides like an exaggerated 3 dimensional, want-to-be roller coaster.
+Stop signs were non-existent and if you needed to go off-road because you were dragging a chain and a 100-foot-long log, well – you were already off-road, so you just avoided deep creek edges, standing trees and other non-moving hazards.
+It was a 12-year-old driver’s paradise.
 There were times when dad just let me drive and explore those back hills by myself.

 I had to pick up each piece and toss it to dad, who really had to be looking at me to catch it.
-In the frenzy of tossing chunk after chunk, I recall tossing one without looking to verify that he was ready and (of course) he wasn’t.
-The wood was almost on him when he turned and I saw my mistake.
-Time dropped to slow motion and my heart sunk – knowing that there was no no way for him to properly catch the log.
+In the frenzy of tossing chunk after chunk, I recall tossing one without looking to verify that he was ready and of course, he wasn’t.
+The wood was almost on him when he turned, and I saw my mistake.
+Time dropped to slow motion and my heart sunk – knowing that there was no way for him to properly catch the log.
 He saw it just before it smashed his hand between two heavy pieces.

 I felt – well like that kid who had just injured his own dad by being sloppy.
 It was horrible.
 We both realized that he could not drive leaving it up to me to get us home – on the freeway, the only real route that made sense – where I’d never driven before.
 Any other time – this would have been great news.
 Now – I’d give up driving ever again to undo the previous 5 minutes.
 I was sick with regret.